amethyst crystal cave

 Chromotherapy, or color therapy, from the soft white and soft purple light have therapeutic benefits relating to mental relaxation and restoration of the crown chakra, movement toward light and pure consciousness, peace, and purified joy.

-Amethyst, an excellent conductor of infrared wavelengths, is boosted by the infrared heated floor, supplying its own healing benefits as you sit or lay on it.
+All gemstones and minerals have a unique frequency or vibration.
+Amethyst, an excellent conductor of infrared wavelengths, is boosted by the infrared heated floor, supplying its own healing benefits.

 Where did the idea come from?

 Many people ask where the idea for this therapeutic room came from.
 It’s a combined concept of a salt-therapy center and a Korean spa.
 For therapeutic benefit, Flow Motion has separate wet-salt therapy and dry-salt therapy caves.
-The wet-salt therapy is distributed via a graduation tower in the amethyst cave, much like a salt-waterfall.
+The wet-salt therapy is distributed via a salt-waterfall called a graduation tower in the amethyst cave.

 While visiting over a dozen salt caves on a research trip across the country, one in Pennsylvania had a Himalayan salt room with amethyst cathedrals in it called the amethyst room.
 This was the main spark for the vision of what was to become the amethyst cave with walls covered in amethyst clusters around the graduation tower.